spectrochempy/spectrochempy/docs/gettingstarted/install/install_win.rst

         (base) C:\<yourDefaultPath>> conda config --add channels spectrocat (base) C:\<yourDefaultPath>> conda config --add channels cantera

 #.  **Recommended**: you can create a dedicated environment.
-We will name it
-    `scpy` in this example but of course you can use whatever name you want.
+We will name it     `scpy` in this example but, of course, you can use whatever name you want.

     .. sourcecode:: bat